Catch accessibility problems on your website before visitors run into them.

 Email Alerts

 Lite tier receives weekly digest alerts.
-Standard and Pro tiers receive instant email alerts when daily scans detect critical or serious WCAG violations.
+Standard and Pro tiers receive instant email alerts when daily scans detect critical or serious accessibility issues.

 What we check automatically